New York's Natural Habitats

 Landscape ecologist Eric Sanderson in his book, Mannahatta (2009), reveals the New York landscape before 1609, when Hudson sailed into the harbor, in stunning images.
 The computer-modeled re-creations of Manhattan in 1609 are set side by side with aerial photos of Manhattan in 2009.
 Sanderson’s book and his Welikia Project exhaustively document the flora, fauna, habitats, and topography of pre-colonial New York City based on old maps, drawings, narrative accounts, satellite images, and computer simulations.
 Habitats buried, erased, and forgotten are brought back to life, at least in the imagination.

-In these pages I focus on four dominant habitats: marine waters, coastal wetlands, woodlands, and grasslands.
+I invite you to explore four dominant habitats of the New York region: marine waters, coastal wetlands, woodlands, and grasslands.
 For each habitat, I provide an overview of how European settlers impacted it, how New Yorkers continued the process of degradation and destruction, and how we are trying to restore and preserve what is left.

 New York Natural Habitats Reading List

 McCully, Betsy.
-City at the Water’s Edge: A Natural History of New York.
-Rivergate/Rutgers, 2007
+City at the Water’s Edge: A Natural History of New York (Rutgers University Press, 2007)

 New York Habitats Links